Placeholder-Software/WetSurfaceDecals/docs/Reference/ParticleWetSplatter.md

 ### Saturation

-A curve which defines how the saturation of a decal changes over it's lifetime.
+A curve which defines how the saturation of a decal changes over its lifetime.
 The X-Axis should be from `0` to `1`.

 ## Recycling